makers-for-life/makair-control-ui/README.md

 * 🇷🇺 **Russian**: `ru`
 * 🇨🇳 **Chinese (Simplified)**: `zh`

-If your language does not appear in the list above, you may translate the [base English file](./res/locales/en.ftl), then [open a Pull Request](https://github.com/makers-for-life/makair-control-ui/pulls).
+ℹ️ If your language does not appear in the list above, you may translate the [base English file](./res/locales/en.ftl), then [open a Pull Request](https://github.com/makers-for-life/makair-control-ui/pulls).

 ## How To Build A Release?
 (Cross-Compile For ARM)